FAQs: Travel sickness

 |Kwells||30 mins||1-2 tablets, repeat 6 hourly||12-36 tablets from £6.90||Drowsiness, dizziness, visual disturbance, dry mouth, decreased sweating|

 |Avomine||Previous night; 2 hours||1 tablet at bedtime, every 24 hours; 1 tablet||10-28 tablets from £6.20||Drowsiness, dizziness, restlessness, headaches, nightmares|

 |Stugeron||2 hours||2 tablets, followed by 1 tablet every 8 hours||15-45 tablets from £3.70||Drowsiness, nausea|

 I am over 60 years, which travel sickness treatment is best for me?

-If over 60 you should NOT take Kwells (hyoscine) or use Scopoderm patches (hyoscine).
+If over 60 you should NOT take Kwells (hyoscine) or use Scopoderm patches (hyoscine) without discussing with your regular doctor first.
 You can take the antihistamine tablets, either Avomine (promethazine) or Stugeron (cinnarizine).
 If you are also taking other medicines or have certain medical conditions you may not be able to take these either.
 Checks are carried out during the online medical consultation.